ropensci-archive/fulltext/cran-comments.md

 --------

-This version fixes a bug and makes some internal changes to speed up usage of a function.
-This is a re-submission after fixing some broken urls.
+This version fixes some bugs, drops an Import and makes some fixes.

 Thanks!
 Scott Chamberlain